LoRA is All You Need for Safety Alignment of Reasoning LLMs: LoRA Bypasses the ``Safety Tax"

 \subsection{Datasets and Models}

-\textbf{Models.} We conduct experiments on two widely used open-weight reasoning-capable models: \texttt{DeepSeek-R1-Distill-Qwen-7B} and \texttt{DeepSeek-R1-Distill-Qwen-14B}.
-Safety evaluation is performed using \texttt{Llama-Guard-3-8B}, which was found to be the most accurate evaluator in \citep{jiang2025safechain}.
+\textbf{Models.} We consider three widely used open-weight reasoning models: \texttt{DeepSeek-R1-Distill-Qwen-7B}, \texttt{DeepSeek-R1-Distill-Qwen-14B}, and \texttt{DeepSeek-R1-Distill-Llama-8B}.
+These models span three sizes and two architectures (Qwen and Llama).
+Safety evaluation is performed using \texttt{Llama-Guard-3-8B}, which \citet{jiang2025safechain} found to be the most accurate safety evaluator.